Fat Transfer Breast Augmentation Pros and Cons

 Set Up a Consultation with Dr. Sieber Today

 Considering breast augmentation but not sure whether a fat transfer or implants are best for you?
-Double board-certified plastic surgeon Dr. David Sieber can help point you in the right direction.
+Board-certified plastic surgeon Dr. David Sieber can help point you in the right direction.
 At your consultation, Dr. Sieber will meet with you one-on-one to discuss your goals, assess your anatomy, and present you with your best options.

 References